Nick Maton: Baltimore Orioles

 On February 7, 2024, Maton was traded to the Baltimore Orioles in exchange for cash considerations.
 He was optioned to the Triple–A Norfolk Tides to begin the 2024 season but was designated for assignment on March 26 following the signing of Tony Kemp.
 Maton cleared waivers and was sent outright to Norfolk on March 31.
 In 41 games for Norfolk, he hit .294/.387/.483 with seven home runs and 28 RBI.
 On June 19, the Orioles selected Maton's contract to the active roster following an injury suffered by Jordan Westburg.
 He appeared in one game as a defensive replacement for Westburg, and was designated for assignment following the promotion of Heston Kjerstad on June 24.
 Maton cleared waivers and was sent outright to Norfolk on June 28.
 On September 2, the Orioles selected Maton's contract, adding him back to the active roster.
 In 4 games for Baltimore, he went 0–for–5 with 2 strikeouts.
 Maton was designated for assignment by the Orioles on September 15.
 He cleared waivers and was sent outright to Norfolk on September 17.
 Maton elected free agency on October 4.

 Chicago White Sox

 On December 3, 2024, Maton signed a minor league contract with the Chicago White Sox.
 On March 27, 2025, the White Sox selected Maton's contract after he made the team's Opening Day roster.
 In 23 appearances for Chicago, he batted .173/.295/.327 with two home runs and four RBI.
 Maton was designated for assignment by the White Sox on April 26.
 He cleared waivers and was sent outright to the Triple-A Charlotte Knights on April 28.
 On May 7, the White Sox selected Maton's contract, adding him back to their active roster.
 After two appearances, Maton was designated for assignment on May 10.
 He cleared waivers and was sent outright to Charlotte on May 12.
 Maton was released by the White Sox organization on June 19.

 Personal life

-Maton is the younger brother of Texas Rangers pitcher Phil Maton.
+Maton is the younger brother of Chicago Cubs pitcher Phil Maton.